sghoweri/obsidian/_source/_docs/naming-classes.md

 #### Block Names

 Blocks can be described as squares you can draw around a piece of UI or the root of a module (visual or conceptual).
-Most block names should be really simple, avoid abbreviating or complicating.
+Most block names should be really simple, so avoid abbreviating or complicating.
 If two words are needed to describe a block separate them with a single hyphen `-`.

-Blocks are the basis of a name, they can have both a modifier and a element attached (`.block__element--modifier`) or have just have one (either a modifier `.block--modifier` or an element `.block__element`.
+Blocks are the basis of a name.
+They can have both a modifier and a element attached (`.block__element--modifier`) or have just have one (either a modifier `.block--modifier` or an element `.block__element`.

 Utilities in Obsidian get a specific block name that describes their function.
 For example `d` abbreviating `display` or `bkg` abbreviating `background`.